TexasTorque/Ray-2019/README.md

 ## Addendum

 ### 5-year plan to take over FRC
-Listen up future programmers, I'm gonna tell you right now how Texas Torque will take over FRC:
+Listen up future programmers, I'm gonna tell you right now how to take over FRC:
-1. Implement lidar, which would allow the robot to map the whole field
+1. Implement lidar, which would let the robot map the whole field
-2. Integrate lidar with camera vision processing
+2. Integrate lidar with vision processing
-3. With lidar + vision, the robot should now be able to generate drive base motion profiles to drive to anywhere it can see
+3. With lidar + vision, the robot can now generate motion profiles to drive to any field location
-4. Run simulations of the year's game and use machine learning to develop the best strategy
+4. Run simulations of the year's game and use machine learning to find the best strategy
 5. Retire the driver and operator because the robot is now fully autonomous
-6. World champs 2025 as alliance captain
+6. Be the 2025 championship alliance captain

-Okay yeah that was kind of a joke, but hey, there's no harm in trying... -Daniel

 ## Contributors
 Mentors: William Vo, Jacob Lubecki